AI-14/note-it-down/README.md

 > **<ins>Note to self</ins>:** _This section is meant to give an overview of how the frontend & backend are structured and how they communicate with each other.
 If refactoring or adding new features alter the architecture, change the pictures too via [draw.io](https://draw.io/) using the file `NoteItDown Architecture.drawio` in `readme-res` folder._

 ## API Documentation <a name="api-documentation"></a>
-View the api endpoints at [note-it-down-api-docs](https://documenter.getpostman.com/view/25138891/2s8Z73xqLn).
+View the api endpoints at [Note It Down Api Docs](https://documenter.getpostman.com/view/25138891/2s8Z73xqLn).
 I used postman for documenting the api endpoints.

 ## Installation and Usage <a name="installation-usage"></a>
 #### <ins>**General**</ins>